Ohio State Route 7

 State Route 7 (SR 7), formerly known as Inter-county Highway 7 until 1921 and State Highway 7 in 1922, is a north–south state highway in the southern and eastern portions of the U.S. state of Ohio.
 At about 336 mi in length, it is the longest state route in Ohio.
 Its southern terminus is an interchange with U.S. Route 52 (US 52) just west of Chesapeake.
 Its northern terminus also serves as the eastern terminus of SR 531 in Conneaut.
 The path of SR 7 stays within 5 mi of the Ohio River (Ohio's border with West Virginia) for the southern portion, with the river being visible from much of the route.
 The road also remains within 10 mi of the Pennsylvania state line for the northern portion.

+The highway is also parallel with West Virginia Route 2 for most of the route, seen from the Ohio River.

 Route description

 SR 7 starts in Chesapeake and runs along the Ohio River for about 235 mi.
 This portion of the highway encounters routes like US 35, US 33, US 50, and Interstate 77 (I-77).
 It passes through many Ohio River towns like Marietta, Bellaire, and Steubenville.
 Once it reaches the Pennsylvania border it heads north along SR 11 & US 30 from East Liverpool to Rogers.
 After it exits State Route 11 in Rogers the route turns north and starts tracking toward Youngstown.

 Upon reaching the junction with the Ohio Turnpike, OH SR 7 enters the Connecticut Western Reserve.
 Continuing north, it becomes Market Street in Boardman, Ohio, with a significant suburban increase.
 Then the highway heads east overlapped with US 62.
-After that shared alignment, the highway then heads north again in Hubbard through many small towns to its northern terminus with SR 531 in Conneaut.
+At I-680, the routes travel along a freeway called the "Himrod Avenue Expressway".
+The freeway's junction with the US 422 freeway, the "Madison Avenue Expressway", features a modified partial cloverleaf interchange; one loop ramp is grade-separated over another, eliminating weaving.
+After the shared alignment with US 62, SR 7 then heads north again in Hubbard through many small towns to its northern terminus with SR 531 in Conneaut.